prateek951/angular-skeleton-for-web-apps/README.md

 # angular-skeleton-for-web-apps
 This is an attempt to make an optimal skelton for most of the applications that may be leveraged using Angular 5 with Material Design  :smiley:

-# Currently in Angular4

-# Will Upgrade it to Angular6
+# Upgraded the code to Angular 6